 intercultural understanding.

 This set of seven capabilities, which have as their basis the Australian Curriculum General Capabilities, will be referred to in the SACE as the ‘Capabilities’.

-The development of these capabilities in students should be purposeful because they describe the knowledge, skills, and understandings essential for people to act in effective and successful ways.
-The development of capabilities in students aims to support them to become successful learners, confident and creative individuals, and active and informed citizens.
+The development of these capabilities in students should be purposeful because they

-All SACE Board-accredited subjects will integrate the seven capabilities as appropriate in curriculum and assessment.

-The framework of capabilities, as defined and scoped in 4.0 below, will be interpreted and applied through the SACE Board-accredited subjects.

-4 Definition and Scope of the Capabilities

 The purpose of the capabilities is to develop in students the knowledge, skills, and understandings to be successful learners, confident and creative individuals, and active and informed citizens.
 The relationship of the capabilities and their central purpose can be illustrated in the following way: